Post-doctoral Research Fellow

 Presbyterian College 1999

-Fortunately, my research interests can be extended to any location as land use gradients across can be found with relative ease (short drives may be required) on nearly any landscape.
+Fortunately, my research interests can be extended to any location as land use gradients across can be found with relative ease on nearly any landscape.
 It excites me to consider furthering my research interests across both terrestrial and aquatic realms and to potentially new (to me) territories.
 Additionally, landscape conservation design is continuing to become a trusted and utilized tool to prioritize limited conservation resources and I look forward to developing these types of products, educating stakeholders and students about them, and informing on the ground decisions that are impactful for conservation.
-I truly look forward to extending my own passion for conservation and environmental sciences to students through research opportunities.
+I truly look forward to extending my own passion for conservation and environmental sciences to students through a variety of interdisciplinary research